MGallow/oral_manuscript/README.md

-# Matt Galloway Oral Manuscript
+# Oral Manuscript

-This is a working manuscript in preparation for Matt Galloway's doctoral oral examination.
+This is a working manuscript in preparation for my doctoral oral examination.

 See the compiled document [here](https://mgallow.github.io/oral_manuscript/).